After Divorce in Oregon

 Post-divorce budgeting is often the clearest test of whether the larger settlement was realistic.
 One household has become two, and income, support, debt payments, housing costs, transportation, insurance, and child-related expenses now have to fit within a different financial structure.
 Even when the agreement is sound, the transition can still be difficult if the numbers were only barely workable from the start.

-A good post-divorce budget is not just a list of bills.
-It is a way of testing whether the settlement can actually hold up in everyday life.
+A good post-divorce budget is a way of testing whether the settlement can actually hold up in everyday life.
 It shows whether support is enough to serve its intended purpose, whether debt obligations are manageable, whether housing remains realistic, and whether the overall structure is stable enough to support the next stage of life after divorce.

 Implementing the Provisions of the Judgment